 The Altiplano Cundiboyacense is a high plateau located in the Cordillera Occidental (Eastern Range) of the Colombian Andes, covering parts of the departments of Cundinamarca and Boyacá.
-The altiplano corresponds to the ancient territory of the Muisca.
+The Altiplano corresponds to the ancient territory of the Muisca.
 The most important city is the Colombian capital Bogotá.

 The Altiplano Cundiboyacense is subdivided into three major valleys, from northeast to southwest:

-The Altiplano Cundiboyacense is surrounded by and contains various Andean unique ecosystems.
+The Altiplano Cundiboyacense is surrounded by and contains various unique Andean ecosystems.
 To the south, the Sumapaz Páramo (the largest in the world) forms a natural boundary of the Altiplano.

 Chingaza contains páramo vegetation, as does the Ocetá Páramo in the northeast.
-On the Altiplano the microclimate surrounding Lake Iguaque also produces a páramo.
+On the Altiplano, the microclimate surrounding Lake Iguaque also produces a páramo.

 The Muisca (or Chibcha) are an indigenous people and culture of the Altiplano Cundiboyacense in Colombia.
 They flourished in ancient Colombia between 600 and 1600 CE.
-Their territory encompassed what is now Bogotá and its environs and they have gained lasting fame as the origin of the El Dorado legend.
+Their territory encompassed what is now Bogotá and its environs, and they have gained lasting fame as the origin of the El Dorado legend.

 The people spoke Muysccubun, a language of the Chibchan language family.
-As one of four advanced civilizations of the Americas (the other being the Aztec, Maya and Inca), they were encountered by conquistadors ordered by the Spanish Empire in 1537, at the time of the conquest.
+As one of four advanced civilizations of the Americas (the other being the Aztec, Maya, and Inca), they were encountered by conquistadors ordered by the Spanish Empire in 1537, at the time of the conquest.

-Their territory bordered the lands of the Panche in the west, the Muzo in the northwest, the Guane in the north, the Lache in the northeast, the Achagua in the east and the Sutagao in the south.
+Their territory bordered the lands of the Panche in the west, the Muzo in the northwest, the Guane in the north, the Lache in the northeast, the Achagua in the east, and the Sutagao in the south.